Vouyeuz/OJT-BuildModernProjectsWithReact/README.md

 ### 5. SELECTORS
  43. Why Do You Need Selectors?<br>

+      Main purpose why selectors is necessary is for our components become independent regardless of our structure-data in our redux-store.
+Only need one selector component and its oneliner adjustment for all of our component to connect to our redux-store.

+      Highly recommended for huge application that require to changes its data structure either in reducers or redux-store when data getting bigger when scaling up.
+      ### Summary
+      Change in data-structure in reducers or store, means no adjustment needed for every children components, only need to adjust selectors component.

  44. Creating Selectors<br>
  45. Combining Selectors with Reselect<br>
  46. More About Selectors<br>